 Reporting to Parents / Carers

-In Year 7 and 8, staff complete two progress checks across the year which we report to parents/carers.
-These are in January and July of each year.
+In Key stage 3 (Years 7 – 9,) staff complete 2 progress checks across the year which we report to parents/carers.

-In Year 11, staff complete two progress checks across the year which we report to parents/carers in November and February.
+In Key stage 4 (Years 10 & 11), staff complete 3 progress checks across the year which we

 Behaviour for Learning

-This is included in all our reports to parents.
+SIMS Parent App.
+They are also included in all of our reports to parents.
 We report the number of achievement points, behaviour incidents and attitude to learning in each subject.

 |Grade||What this looks like|